mybooking-es/mybooking-wp-plugin/readme.txt

 * First release.

 == Upgrade Notice ==

+= 2.1.2 =
+* New: Renting optimization by avoiding one API call to get settings

 = 2.1.1 =
 * New: Shortcode products add new parameter to show a sublist of products